 - This flower was used for the mummification of pharaohs in ancient Egypt, 2500 years ago.

 - During the Elizabethan reign, taking baths was not a common habit.
 So, lavender was used as perfume to mask the unpleasant smells on the body, clothes, and linens.

-- The smell of lavender will keep pests at bay; there will be no more rats, mice, mosquitoes or flies in that area
+- The smell of lavender will keep pests at bay.
+It prevents rats, mice, mosquitoes, or flies.

-- The oil of lavender reduces anxiety, stress, soothes the muscles that ache and induces sleepiness
+- The oil of lavender reduces anxiety, stress, soothes the muscles, and induces sleepiness.

 - Some expensive types of honey are made with the nectar of lavender.

 - The symbolism of this flower is luck, success, devotion, and happiness.

 - Lavender is either blue or purple, but also there are varieties which are yellow and pink.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.